1. These rules of participation apply to The University of Melbourne Law Students’ Society (LSS) competitions.

 2. Participation in any competition signifies agreement by the competitor to abide by the rules set forth in this Guidebook.

-3. LSS competitions are open only to students undertaking a Bachelor of Laws or a Juris Doctor at the University of Melbourne.
+3. LSS competitions are open only to students undertaking a Juris Doctor at the University of Melbourne.

 4. Application forms are only valid and effective if they are submitted and received by the relevant coordinators by the time and date specified on the application form.
 The LSS and its members do not take any responsibility for any failure of application forms to be submitted and received by the due date and time.